Polynomial Siegel disks are typically Jordan domains: Outline of the proof

-Since $1$ belongs to $\partial D_c$ for $c$ belonging to the outside of $\Gamma$, $\sigma_{k,m}$ does not vanish in the outside of $\Gamma$.
-Noting that as $c \to \infty$, $f_c$ converges uniformly to a quadratic polynomial, it follows that $\sigma_{k,m}$ has a removable singularity at infinity.
-This implies that $\sigma_{k,m}$ is a holomorphic function in the outside of $\Gamma$ and doers not vanish.
+Since $1$ belongs to $\partial D_c$ for $c$ belonging to the exterior of $\Gamma$, $\sigma_{k,m}(f_c)$ does not vanish in the exterior of $\Gamma$.
+Noting that as $c \to \infty$, $f_c$ converges uniformly to a quadratic polynomial, it follows that $\sigma_{k,m}(f_c)$ has a removable singularity at infinity.
+This implies that $\sigma_{k,m}(f_c)$ is a holomorphic function in the exterior of $\Gamma$ and does not vanish.
 So both the maximal and minimal principles apply.
-It follows that (\ref{cubic-in}) holds for all $c$ belonging to the outside of $\Gamma$.
+It follows that (\ref{cubic-in}) holds for all $c$ belonging to the exterior of $\Gamma$.
 The Reduced Main Theorem for cubic polynomials follows by taking $\lambda = \lambda_1$ and $\eta = \eta_1$.

 The argument above, however, does not work for polynomial maps of degree $d \ge 4$.
-The reason is as follows.
-For each $\alpha \in \Theta_C^b$, a Siegel polynomial map in $\Pi_{\rm geom}^{\alpha,d}$ is uniquely determined by the $d-2$ angles between $1$ and all the other $d-2$ finite critical points.
-This means that there is a bijection between $\Pi_{\rm geom}^{\alpha,d}$ and the set where $G_{d-2}$ is the permutation group of order $d-2$, and in this sense, the set $\Pi_{\rm geom}^{\alpha,d}$ has real dimension $d-2$.
-Thus for $d \ge 4$, the set $\Pi_{\rm geom}^{\alpha,d}$ can not bound a domain in the parameter space So for $d \ge 4$, we can not use maximal and minimal principles directly.
+The following is a very rough explanation.
+For each $\alpha \in \Theta_C^b$, a Siegel polynomial map in $\Pi_\alpha^d$ is uniquely determined by the $d-2$ angles between $1$ and all the other $d-2$ finite critical points.
+So the real dimension of the set of parameters corresponding to the maps in the class $\Pi_\alpha^d$ is equal to the dimension of the set where $G_{d-2}$ is the permutation group of order $d-2$, which is equal to $d-2$.
+But the whole parameter space has complex dimension $d-2$ and real dimension $2d-4$.
+To bound a domain in the whole parameter space, the set must have real dimension at least $2d-5$.
+But for $d \ge 4$, $d -2 < 2d-5$.
+Hence for $d \ge 4$, the parameters corresponding to the maps in the class $\Pi_\alpha^d$ can not bound any domain in the whole parameter space, and the maximal and minimal principles can not be used directly.
 To solve this problem, we will introduce certain slices in the parameter space.
 Each slice is an algebraic Riemann surface determined by a system of polynomial equations.
-We will apply the maximal and minimal principles successively on a chain of such slices, and finally prove that the oscillation of the boundary a Siegel disk for an arbitrary polynomial map, in certain sense, can be controlled by the oscillation of the boundaries of Siegel disks for those Siegel polynomial maps in the class $\Pi_{\rm geom}^{\alpha, d}$.
+We will apply the maximal and minimal principles successively on a chain of such slices, and finally prove that the oscillation of the boundary of a Siegel disk for an arbitrary polynomial map, in certain sense, can be controlled by the oscillation of the boundary of the Siegel disk for some Siegel polynomial map in the class $\Pi_\alpha^d$.
 Since we have proved that the later can be uniformly controlled, the Reduced Main Theorem follows.
 The construction of these Riemann surfaces relies on the other three key lemmas.
-Before we state them, let us first introduce some notations.